 Businessman: Businessmen typically aim for stability and sustained growth.
 They focus on building a solid foundation, maintaining profitability, and ensuring the long-term viability and success of the business.

-Entrepreneur: Entrepreneurs have long-term goals centered around disruption and scalability.
+Entrepreneur: Entrepreneurs have long-term goals centred around disruption and scalability.
 They seek to create innovative solutions, challenge existing business models, and achieve significant growth and expansion.
 Example: A businessman may aim to steadily grow their business by acquiring new customers, expanding into new markets, and diversifying their product offerings over time.
 In contrast, an entrepreneur may have a vision to revolutionize an industry through groundbreaking technology or disruptive business models, aiming for rapid growth and the potential to scale globally.

 q? encoding=UTF8&ASIN=179055327X&Format= SL250 &ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=uda97 20&language=en USir?t=uda97 20&language=en US&l=li3&o=1&a=179055327X